rachit-shah/Code-Quality-Portal/DESIGN.md

-# Visualization Of Code Convention and Various Quality Metrics of a Repository
+# Milestone 1: Design

-Team 6 Members: folia, rshah25, umisra
+**Project: Visualization Of Code Convention and Various Quality Metrics of a Repository**

 ## Problem: